1 March 2014 § 1 Comment

 The point I took away was not that formal modeling is useless, but that research which provides detailed, contextualized descriptions of the problem at hand is more likely to be accessible to policymakers.
 Barbara Walter’s book on the use of third parties to enforce civil war settlements is a great example of a work which uses formal modeling to derive its conclusions, but then highlights their policy relevance with a series of case studies.
 It’s clearly not the case that policy-oriented research should sacrifice rigor, but rather that even the most rigorous research isn’t worth much if practitioners can’t understand it.

 That said, even research which does not immediately appear to have policy implications can turn out to be useful in the long run.
 Walter’s work was based on research like Bob Powell’s article on war as a commitment problem, which is a heavily mathematical study of “the inefficiency puzzle in the context of complete-information games” (p.
 195).
 Sounds about as far removed as possible from the messy real world, no?
 And yet, while the policy implications of Powell’s article may not have been clear to practitioners, later researchers were able to build on it to make well-informed policy recommendations.
 It’s the political science version of developing an incredible adhesive from biomechanical studies of gecko feet.
-(The much beleaguered study of duck penises has yet to produce any such useful applications, sadly.)

 21 October 2013 § 6 Comments